radhikajessy/radhikajessy/README.md

 - 📫 How to reach me **radhikajessi6@gmail.com**

-- ⚡ Fun fact **I’m convinced that DevOps is just the cool way of saying ‘making the impossible to possible'**
+- ⚡ Fun fact  **I treat every failed deployment like a treasure hunt—there’s always a hidden bug to find**